lushbysoni/blog/_posts/2020-09-19-self-care-6-ways-to-love-yourslf-a-little-more-.md

 image: /uploads/pexels-madison-inouye-2821823.jpg
 ---

-SELF CARE; 6 WAYS TO LOVE YOURSELF A LITTLE MORE.

 Are you just looking to boost your mood, relax or even purge negative emotions?
 Read on.

 ~self care is a deliberate choice to gift yourself with people, places, things, opportunities that recharge our personal battery and promote whole health - body, mind and spirit.~ Laurie Buchanan.